Richland County Gun Lawyer

 It is important to understand the definitions of what constitutes a handgun, the meaning of “about the person,” and what concealed weapons are as those will be used to prosecute gun crimes.

-Under South Carolina Code Sec.
-16-23-20, a handgun is “any firearm designed to expel a projectile and designed to be fired from the hand, but does not include any firearm generally recognized or classified as an antique, curiosity, or collector’s item, or any that does not fire fixed cartridges.”
+Under South Carolina Code of Laws § 16-23-20, a handgun is “any firearm designed to expel a projectile and designed to be fired from the hand, but does not include any firearm generally recognized or classified as an antique, curiosity, or collector’s item, or any that does not fire fixed cartridges.”
 Essentially, that can be any type of gun which is not one of the specific exceptions listed.

 Distinguising About the Person Regulations